What To Expect

 Registration and deadlines

-Online registration forms must be completed by April 15, 2018.
+We’ve extended the registration period, online registration forms must be completed by May 14, 2018.
 All instructions and pricing information is included within the form.
 Late registration will be accepted through May 27, 2018 pending availability.
 Late registrants will incur a $200 late fee.

 Learn more about Immersion Workshops here